EthanOwusu/Projects/Seasonal Wind Speed/README.md

 ## Overview
-This project uses a built-in dataset and feature engineering to apply nonparametric techniques.
+This project uses a built-in R dataset and feature engineering to apply nonparametric statistical techniques.
 Interpretation is provided in the written report.

 ## Contents
 - [Nonparametric Data Analysis](./Nonparametric%20Project.R)